derekl-beep/stackedit-notes/Control Theory.md

 >> obsv(A, C)
 ```

-In reality, we design an observer / an estimator to obtain the full-state estimation, and then design a controller to stabilise the system base
+In reality, we design an observer / an estimator, e.g. Kalman Filter, to obtain the full-state estimation, and then design a controller, e.g. LQR, to stabilise the system based on the estimation.

+`<Insert the diagram>`

 ## References